nivela-tech/portfolio-tracker-backend/AI_DOCUMENTATION.md

-# Flamefolio Backend Documentation
+# Agni Folio Backend Documentation

-This document provides a high-level overview of the Flamefolio backend application to help AI agents work with the codebase more effectively.
+This document provides a high-level overview of the Agni Folio backend application to help AI agents work with the codebase more effectively.

 ## Application Structure